Joey Meneses Player Props: Nationals vs. Dodgers

-On Tuesday, Joey Meneses (.293 batting average in his past 10 games, with three doubles, five walks and six RBI) and the Washington Nationals play the Los Angeles Dodgers, whose starting pitcher will be Tony Gonsolin.
-First pitch is at 10:10 PM ET.
+After batting .293 with two doubles, five walks and seven RBI in his past 10 games, Joey Meneses and the Washington Nationals face the Los Angeles Dodgers (who will start Noah Syndergaard) at 4:10 PM ET on Wednesday.

-In his previous game he had a one-hit performance (1-for-4) against the Dodgers.
+In his last game he had a one-hit performance (1-for-4) against the Dodgers.

 Joey Meneses Game Info & Props vs. the Dodgers